Cautionary Tales with Tim Harford - podcast cover

 “I love being the person who doesn’t know anything” - Why Steven Levitt has swapped academia for podcasting

 20 years ago, a book called Freakonomics became an instant bestseller and worldwide sensation.
 Tim Harford got his hands on the first copy that Steve Levitt ever signed... and promptly sold it on eBay.
-In this Cautionary Conversation, the pair are reunited to discuss the Freakonomics phenomenon, why Levitt left the hostile world of academia, and how simple changes could revolutionise everything from education to organ donation. *Cautionary Tales has been nominated for a Webby Award* To vote for ...
+In this Cautionary Conversation, the pair are reunited to discuss the Freakonomics phenomenon, why Levitt left the hostile world of academia, and how simple changes could revolutionise everything from education to organ donation.
+For a full list of sources, see the show notes at timharford.com .
+G...

 Apr 11, 202540 minSeason 6Ep.
 15